 Filipino Pork Menudo Recipe

-• Don’t Skip the Marinade: The simple citrus and soy sauce marinade is key to tenderizing the pork shoulder and infusing it with a tangy, savory flavor from the very start.
+• Do not skip the marinade: The simple citrus and soy sauce marinade is key to tenderising the pork shoulder and giving it a tangy, savoury flavour from the very start.

-• Browning is Key for Flavor: Taking the time to brown the vegetables and meats creates a deep, rich flavor base for the stew.
-This process, called the Maillard reaction, is essential for a savory final dish.
+• Brown everything properly: Taking the time to brown the vegetables and meats creates a deep, rich flavour base for the stew.
+This step is essential for a savoury final dish.

-• Finely Dice the Liver: Chopping the liver into very small pieces allows it to melt into the sauce, adding incredible richness and depth without an overpowering liver flavor.
+• Finely dice the liver: Chopping the liver into very small pieces allows it to melt into the sauce, adding richness and depth without an overpowering liver flavour.

-• Refrigerate: Store leftover menudo in an airtight container in the refrigerator for up to 4 days.
-The flavors will continue to meld and often taste even better the next day.
-Reheat gently on the stove or in the microwave.
+Store leftover menudo in an airtight container in the fridge for up to 4 days.
+Like most tomato-based stews, the flavours continue to develop overnight, so this often tastes even better the next day.
+Reheat gently on the hob or in the microwave until piping hot.

 • Calories: 580 kcal